Bishop Kaun: Shane Taylor Promotions (2018–2021)

-Kaun debuted in Ring of Honor in 2018, teaming with Moses as the Soldiers of Savagery.
+Kaun debuted in Ring of Honor (ROH) in 2018, teaming with Moses as the Soldiers of Savagery.
 In 2021, he and Moses formed the stable Shane Taylor Promotions with Shane Taylor.
 In February 2021, the trio defeated MexiSquad to win the ROH World Six-Man Tag Team Championship.
-They held the title until December 2021 when they lost to the Righteous.
-On April 1, 2022, on Supercard of Honor XV, Tully Blanchard announced that Kaun would be part of his Tully Blanchard Enterprises stable, alongside Toa Liona and Brian Cage.
-On July 23, 2022, at Death Before Dishonor, Prince Nana announced he had purchased Tully Blanchard Enterprises and reformed The Embassy, with Cage, Kaun and Liona.
-They would go on to defeat the team of Alex Zayne, Blake Christian and Tony Deppen during the preshow.
-At Final Battle, The Embassy defeated Dalton Castle and The Boys, to win the ROH World Six-Man Tag Team Championships.
+They held the title until Final Battle in December 2021 when they lost to the Righteous.